Senior AssociateNew York

-Eva-Maria Mayer is an Associate with our firm, and has been gaining experience in national and international litigation before both Federal and State courts in the areas of maritime, commodities and corporate contract disputes.
+Eva-Maria Mayer is a Senior Associate with our firm, and has been gaining experience in national and international litigation before both Federal and State courts in the areas of maritime, commodities and corporate contract disputes.
 She has further assisted in several arbitrations under the SMA Rules as well as under the LMAA Rules.
 Eva is a member of WISTA USA, New York/New Jersey chapter.
 She is an active member in the Maritime Lawyer Association and is the Secretary of the “Our Oceans” Committee.

 Eva was admitted as an attorney of the State Bar of New York in March 2019, to the US District Court for the Southern District of New York in October 2019 as well as to the Eastern District of Wisconsin in June 2020.